wp-plugins/csv-2-post/readme.txt

 * Instructions removed and replaced with link to my site where it is easier updated.
 * Relaxed restrictions on link and ad placement as it was a bit much I think.
 * Change page session name in wp-csv-2-post.php to avoid any conflicts.

-= 1.8 =
-* Mismatched function call corrected causing plugin to be unusable after last update.

-= 1.7 =
-* Seperated database create queries and put them in db_tables.php, also greatly improved the create database queries and updates.
-* Database create queries are also only initiated if the database version numbers do not match making it quicker.
-* Free edition now has trial like restrictions including my links in some posts, my adsense in some posts and full processing disabled.
-* Functions.php file is only included when needed instead of all the time, same with db_tables.php.
-* Most function names change to prevent conflicts with other plugins but mainly to prevent conflict with CSV 2 POST Plus, the paid edition of this plugin.
-* The link on Stage 1 of New Campaign process updated to point to the main CSV 2 POST page.

-= 1.6 =
-* Change duplication check from checking "post_title" to checking "post_name" in the wp_posts table, this is 100% accurate now.
-* Change SQL queries to not use "*" which should help speed the plugin up a little.
-* Extend list of keyword exclusion, please see my new blog post for Version 1.6 release for a full list of excluded keywords.

-= 1.5 =
-* The so called fix for overwriting existing csv files when updating was pretty much a joke so I've went back to the old way and will spend more time considering a solution.
-* Hoping what is a final fix to category issues.
-They can still be uncategoried depending on certain settings but I fixed that too.

 == Arbitrary section ==